rcos/rcos-wiki/handbook/grading/contributions.md

 Within RCOS, we also want to generate a community of helping other projects and making your project more friendly to outside contributors.
 If you're doing your external contributions to another RCOS project, it must be a project that you have not previouly worked on and you must communicate with the project through GitHub issues, PRs, and code reviews.

 External contributions are strongly encouraged but are not required.
-With the approval of a mentor, a significant external contribution can take the place of a ~~single~~ [milestone requirement](#milestones).
+With the approval of a mentor, a significant external contribution can take the place of a [milestone requirement](#milestones).